 The substance that gives turmeric it’s color shows promise in fighting Alzheimer’s disease, Cystic Fibrosis, even certain types of cancer.
-Both an anti-flammatory and an antibacterial, turmeric has log been used for treatment of enhancing digestion and preventing a cold and flu.
+Both an anti-flammatory and an antibacterial, turmeric has long been used for treatment of enhancing digestion and preventing a cold and flu.

-Test-tube studies done in the 1990s indicate that curcumin is as powerful an antioxidant as vitamins C and E, and even beta-carotene.
+Test-tube studies done in the 1990s indicate that turmeric is as powerful an antioxidant as vitamins C and E, and even beta-carotene.
 Antioxidants are also powerful preservatives, which helps explain why turmeric has long been sprinkled on food to help retain its freshness.